 Young people again have the advantage, because you have many more years to reverse the financial destruction and allow your savings to grow geometrically, or even exponentially.
-(More on this in a later article.
+(There is more on this in another article – click here.
 Don’t you want to know how much richer you can be, for doing the same amount of work?)

-After all, people know that smoking is bad for them, and so is eating unhealthy food, but… as we talked about here…
+After all, people know that smoking is bad for them, and so is eating unhealthy food, but… as we talked about elsewhere – click here…

 Your choice.
 Please take better care of yourself. 🙂 And remember to use your money for good causes.